rogerluan/arkana/README.md

 - `\` aka backslash: double scaping will be needed
 - `"` aka double quotes: escaping is needed

-### Other common weird characters that are fine to be used
+### Other common special characters that are fine to be used

 ```txt
 ` ~ ! @ # % ^ & * ( ) _ - + = { [ } } | : ; ' < , > . ? /